mayconbordin/tempest/README.md

 # Tempest

 Tempest is a distributed stream processing system written in node.js.
+[See](http://www.slideshare.net/mayconbordin/slides-29152083) my presentation for an overview of the system.

 ## Installation